Andrzej Kusionowicz Grodyński

 On 7 September 1906 Kusionowicz changed his surname to Grodyński.
-Grodyński was later appointed president of the Silesian Court of Appeal in Katowice.
-Following World War I, Grodyński represented the Polish High Court in Kraków for the legal transitioning of Silesia into the newly independent Poland.
+Following World War I, Grodyński participated as a Polish delegate in the talks to settle the new border with Czechoslovakia and represented the Polish High Court in Kraków for the legal transitioning of Silesia into the newly independent Poland.
+Grodyński was later appointed president of the Silesian Court of Appeal in Katowice after its establishment on 16 June 1922.